-Between Dordrecht and Rotterdam you can chose to take a bus boat.
+Between Dordrecht and Rotterdam you can choose to take a bus boat.
 It's an attractive way to travel and you can visit the famous mills of Kinderdijk.
-Kinderdijk is a UNESCO World Heritage site featuring of 19 authentic windmills dating from the 18th century, which played a crucial role in water management.
+Kinderdijk is a UNESCO World Heritage site featuring 19 authentic windmills dating from the 18th century, which played a crucial role in water management.

 The route is signposted in both directions.